pulibrary/figgy/docs/ux/use_cases.md

 to support that route moving forward, or we would lose access to these pdfs.

-## Bulk Ingest ETDs from RDSS
+## Bulk Ingest Migrated External Resources

-Every year RDSS bulk ingests senior theses and dissertations into Figgy, with per-resource visibility and embargoes set.
-Every thesis has a record in Alma identified by an MMS ID.

-RDSS sets up a directory structure that looks like this on the isilon:
+We use Bulk Ingest for migrating resources into Figgy.
+Typically, as we did for DSpace, we create a folder structure that looks like this in scratch space:

-* 📁 theses_ingest_2022
+* 📁 ingest_folder
     * 📁 \<mmsid\>
         * 💿 figgy_metadata.json
         * 💿 \<filename\>.pdf
     * 📁 \<mmsid\>
         * 💿 figgy_metadata.json
         * 💿 \<filename\>.pdf
+    * 📁 Amazing Item
+        * 📁 001-\<mmsid\>
+          * 💿 figgy_metadata.json
+          * 💿 \<filename\>.pdf
+        * 📁 002-\<mmsid\>
+          * 💿 figgy_metadata.json
+          * 💿 \<filename\>.pdf

+Folders that have sub-folders (such as Amazing Item) will create child resources ordered alphabetically.
+If you want the resulting resource title or MMS-ID to be different than the folder name, because it needs to sort, then you can add that information to `figgy_metadata.json` and that will take precedence.

 ### figgy_metadata.json